zimo-mo/nvim-config/README.md

  - Install neovim >= 0.7
  - Install clangd for c/c++ complete
  - Install rust-analyzer for rust complete
- - Install jedi_language_server for python complete
+ - Install pyright for python complete

 ## The Structure of Configuration